johnnymo87/gen-ai-python-playground/claude_cli/README.md

 # Claude Module

-This module provides a CLI tool and library function for interacting with Anthropic's Claude via LangChain.
+This module provides a CLI tool for interacting with Anthropic's Claude models via the official `anthropic` Python SDK.
 It reads a text prompt from a file and returns Claude's response.

 ## Configuration